“Although the world is full of suffering, it is full also of the overcoming of it.” --- Helen Keller

 Play as Therapy

 Leisure, recreation and play should be an important component of any child's life, and this should be no different for the child with a disability.
 Children learn important life skills through play, and play can also be therapy.
 Parents teach children important lessons in recreation and leisure times.
-Some may think that due to the nature of the child's disability that their child cannot participate in certain leisure activities.
 Try not to hold back from doing activities all the family can enjoy - adapt the environment to make all activities as inclusive as possible.

 A person-centred approach for Families in NZ